TimerErTim/bioinf.bio/blood/PHS2_SS2025_Tim-Peko_Hemoglobin_v0.1.typ

 $ \cspace["mol"slash\L] = A/epsilon times 1/ell $

-We can calculate our absorbtivity $epsilon$ of $"HiCN"$ for the total sample:
+We can calculate our absorptivity $epsilon$ of $"HiCN"$ for the total sample:

 $
   epsilon_"total" &= epsilon_"HiCN"/("MG"_"Hb") times (V_"probe")/(V_"total") \